daneelcayce/parallax/PLANNING.md

 # Parallax planning document

+## The Prototype
+### Goal 0: Semi-playable.
+Core rooms and objects:
+- dead end
+    - lamp
+- office building
+    - one or two basic rooms
+    - printer room and basic peacock behavior (has the login paper, which also has your name on it)
+    - keycard and locks can wait until we extend the building
+    - spooky forest out the back for now
+    - notebook
+        - basic info for the time being (i.e., telling us where the big computer is)
+        - extend and figure out lookup/tracking as needed
+- secret location of the system servers (basement for now)
+    - computer, we'll add the login stuff later on
+- the system's main city
+    - I guess this is where we're "rezzing in" for the time being.
+    - hub for other places
+    - side quests and stuff will come later
+- the tower
+    - once again, just a couple of basic areas
+    - key information about the notebook guy, hologram cutscene
+    - there's a security system, but it lets you in anyway
+    - make up some bullshit that directs us to the next location
+        - map added to your database or something, all mysterious and stuff
+- ice cave!
+    - we meet the dude! he tells us a story!
+    - probably where this ends for the first stages

+Goal 1: Extended rooms and character depth.
+- more detail in notebook guy's office; objects, reading material, etc
+- likewise, more detail in the computer room
+- expand the tower
+- start making an actual story here about notebook guy and the lady who built this place

 ## Level ideas (not in order)
 ### Things that are outside the system
 Intro -- the classic dirt road.
 The fork can take you to two different places (it won't matter which one you visit first.)